 Both subsidiaries and parent companies must independently assess their compliance obligations under SB 253 and SB 261.
 Parent companies may choose to file a consolidated report on behalf of the covered entities to relieve each of their in-scope subsidiaries from separate reporting requirements.

-CARB proposed defining “subsidiary” as a business entity that another business entity has ownership interest in or control of by direct corporate association, as defined by Title 17, California Code of Regulations Section 95833.
+The regulation uses the existing definitions of parent and subsidiary in CARB’s Cap-and-Invest Program, Title 17, California Code of Regulations Section 95833.
 Ownership or control is determined by any of the following:

-• Greater than 50% of common owners, directors, or officers of the other entity.
+- Greater than 50% overlap of common owners, directors, or officers with the other entity.

-• In the case of a partnership other than a limited partnership, greater than 50% of the interests of the partnership.
+- In the case of a partnership other than a limited partnership, greater than 50% ownership of the partnership interests.

-• In the case of a limited partnership, greater than 50% of control over the general partner or greater than 50% of the voting rights to select the general partner.
+- In the case of a limited partnership, greater than 50% control over the general partner or greater than 50% of the voting rights to select the general partner.

-• In the case of a limited liability corporation, greater than 50% of ownership in the other entity regardless of how the interest is held.
+- In the case of a limited liability corporation, greater than 50% ownership of the other entity, regardless of how the ownership interest is held.

 Exemptions

-• Insurance companies (proposed to be exempt from SB 253, already exempt from SB 261).
+- Insurance companies (regulation exempts from SB 253, already statutorily exempt from SB 261).

 SB 253 Reporting Deadline and Assurance Updates